 How can I make $200 a day from home?

-There are many ways you might be able to make $200 a day working from home, often via online freelancing.
-You might be a writer, editor, SEO consultant, translator, medical coder, virtual assistant, or otherwise bring in cash.
+You might be able to make $200 a day working from home by freelancing online.
+You might be a writer, editor, SEO consultant, translator, tutor, medical coder, virtual assistant, or find other professional work that pays by the hour or day.

 How can you make money fast but legally?